 How do I play peek-a-boo with my cat?

-Whether you want to play with a toy or with yourself, the concept is the same: get your cat’s attention in some way, then hide yourself or the toy around a corner from the cat’s line of vision.
+Whether you want to play using a toy or using yourself, the concept is the same: get your cat’s attention in some way, then hide yourself or the toy around a corner from the cat’s line of vision.
 Wait a short moment, then peak your head or a tip of the toy around, spot the cat, and vanish around the corner again.
 Do this again, this time staring at the cat for a touch longer (three or four seconds), and duck back behind the corner and wait.
 Count slowly to ten, and if the cat hasn’t attacked, peak again.

 The key to the game is to mirror what the cat’s prey would do.
 Vanish around corners fast, then peak slow.
 Make as little noise as you can (this also helps to add a touch of mystery to you as we’re normally noisy creatures in their perspective, piquing the cat’s interest), and if all else fails, assume they’re not in the mood and try again some other time.
 Practice makes perfect, but this game has become my favorite way to play with my kitties!

 Please note: I do not know this YouTuber and have only watched this one video from them for the purpose of the tutorial.